 “You were so helpful,” Oliver said when we were done.

 What makes a question a great influencing question?
 Influencing questions expand the scope of a conversation.
 They invite fresh perspectives and surprising ways of looking at the familiar.
 They help others to see things they may have overlooked.
 They create momentum.

 Here are 4 ways of influencing a conversation with a question:

-Here’s the finesse part I suggest we never forget.
+This the finesse part I suggest we never forget.
 It’s as critical – and influential – as the questions themselves.

 Sometimes we influence with a fresh idea, a new course of action.
 Here’s the gift of influencing with questions: We can do it in the absence of a fresh idea or a new course of action.
 We can do it any day, anywhere, anytime.
 We can always be influential.

-I find it profoundly liberating.
+I find that profoundly liberating.